gr4vy/gr4vy-python/gr4vy/gr4vy_api/openapi_client/docs/PaymentMethodsApi.md

     api_instance = payment_methods_api.PaymentMethodsApi(api_client)
-    buyer_id = "8724fd24-5489-4a5d-90fd-0604df7d3b83" # str | Filters the results to only the items for which the `buyer` has an `id` that matches this value. (optional) buyer_external_identifier = "user-12345" # str | Filters the results to only the items for which the `buyer` has an `external_identifier` that matches this value. (optional) limit = 1 # int | Defines the maximum number of items to return for this request. (optional) if omitted the server will use the default value of 20 cursor = "ZXhhbXBsZTE" # str | A cursor that identifies the page of results to return.
+    buyer_id = "8724fd24-5489-4a5d-90fd-0604df7d3b83" # str | Filters the results to only the items for which the `buyer` has an `id` that matches this value. (optional) buyer_external_identifier = "user-12345" # str | Filters the results to only the items for which the `buyer` has an `external_identifier` that matches this value. (optional) status = "succeeded" # str | Filters the results to only the payment methods for which the `status` matches this value. (optional) limit = 1 # int | Defines the maximum number of items to return for this request. (optional) if omitted the server will use the default value of 20 cursor = "ZXhhbXBsZTE" # str | A cursor that identifies the page of results to return.
 This is used to paginate the results of this API.
 For the first page of results, this parameter can be left out.
 For additional pages, use the value returned by the API in the `next_cursor` field.
 Similarly the `previous_cursor` can be used to reverse backwards in the list. (optional)